BathSalt-2/polyai/src/prd.md

 ## Implementation Considerations

-**Scalability Needs**: Knowledge database designed for easy expansion with additional domains and content **Testing Focus**: Validate cross-domain response quality and knowledge base search effectiveness **Critical Questions**: How to maintain response quality as knowledge base grows?
-How to ensure genuine interdisciplinary synthesis?
+**Scalability Needs**: Knowledge database and paper library designed for easy expansion with additional domains and content **Testing Focus**: Validate cross-domain response quality, knowledge base search effectiveness, and paper analysis accuracy **Critical Questions**:
+- How to maintain response quality as knowledge base grows?
+- How to ensure genuine interdisciplinary synthesis?
+- How to handle various research paper formats and structures?
+- How to optimize multi-paper analysis performance?
+- How to ensure citation graph accuracy with incomplete data?

 ## Reflection

-This approach uniquely combines comprehensive expert knowledge access with sophisticated AI reasoning, creating an academic research companion that bridges multiple domains of human knowledge.
+This approach uniquely combines comprehensive expert knowledge access with sophisticated AI reasoning and advanced research paper analysis capabilities, creating an academic research companion that bridges multiple domains of human knowledge.
 The design balances intellectual sophistication with usable interaction patterns, making complex knowledge accessible while maintaining academic rigor.

-The tri-modal interface (Cognitive Interface, Knowledge Base, Domain Explorer) addresses different user needs within a unified experience, while the persistent knowledge database provides authoritative grounding for AI responses.
-This represents a new paradigm for AI-assisted academic inquiry.
+The quad-modal interface (Cognitive Interface, Knowledge Base, Research Papers, Domain Explorer) addresses different user needs within a unified experience, while the persistent knowledge database and paper library provide authoritative grounding for AI responses.
+The research paper analysis system transforms how researchers engage with academic literature, enabling rapid comprehension, multi-paper synthesis, and automated literature review generation.

+This represents a new paradigm for AI-assisted academic inquiry, where polymathic intelligence meets practical research tools to accelerate discovery and understanding across disciplinary boundaries.